Milkitic/KeyASIO.Net/README.md

 - [ ] Allow to ignore the beatmap's hitsound
 - [ ] Allow to ignore sliderends (be able to preserve the reverse sliders)
 - [ ] Support playing storyboard sound (And have switches).
-- [ ] Do not mute if user double tapping or do something others in the OD range (need an OD calculator)
+- [ ] Wrong behaviors when user double tapping or do something others in the overlapped OD range (need an OD calculator and other logics)
 - [ ] Fully mania support (per column sounding like the game)
 - [ ] ?
 Improve ortdp performance.
 (Maybe wait Deliay's?)